 Los Angeles is the promised land of dreamers and adventurers, who go to the metropolis to try their luck.
 But the magnetism of the second-largest city in the United States, with 4 million inhabitants, goes well beyond this parallel universe called Hollywood.
 A luxury trip to Los Angeles should definitely be on your bucket list.

 The city is full of personality, tied by endless freeways.
-Within it are the cities of Los Angeles, Beverly Hills, West Hollywood, Santa Monica, Malibu, among others, which together form the great LA.
+Within it are the cities of Los Angeles, Beverly Hills, West Hollywood, Santa Monica, Malibu, among others.
+Together they form the great LA.

-Although the studios have migrated to other parts, the cinema environment remains in Hollywood, where the Walk of Fame and the Chinese Theater are located.
-Not far from there, the Sunset Strip brings together concert venues where bands like The Doors and Led Zeppelin have left their mark.
-Beverly Hills, in turn, is the address of millionaires and celebrities, while Venice Beach and Santa Monica are the best places to enjoy a healthy (and hipster) lifestyle with the Pacific breeze.
+Although the studios have migrated to other parts, the cinema environment remains in Hollywood.
+The Walk of Fame and the Chinese Theater are located there.
+Not far, the Sunset Strip brings together concert venues where bands like The Doors and Led Zeppelin have left their mark.
+Beverly Hills, in turn, is the address of millionaires and celebrities.
+While Venice Beach and Santa Monica are the best places to enjoy a healthy (and hipster) lifestyle.

 If you are going on a luxury trip to Los Angeles, stay for at least a full day to explore each area of Los Angeles.
-In order to circumvent the long commutes (and the famous traffic), it is also worth staying at two strategic points – one in Santa Monica or Venice Beach, for example, and the other on the Downtown-Hollywood axis.
+It is also worth staying at two strategic points – one in Santa Monica or Venice Beach, for example, and the other on the Downtown-Hollywood axis.